Mr-Kumar-Abhishek/Asitor/README.md

 ### What is this repository for? ###

-* Quick summary: This repository is for developers to enhance, debug or fork the repository , however any user could download the binaries from the download section.
+* Quick summary: This repository is for developers to enhance, debug or fork the repository.
+In a nutshell this is not serious project.
+However my plays turns out to be serious most of the time later on.

 * Version: pre-alpha.

-* [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo): In order to document on this project you need to learn markdown as this the language we are using to document everything about this project.
+* Learn Markdown: In order to document on this project you need to learn markdown as this the language we are using to document everything about this project.

 ### How do I get set up? ###